hgcl/clara-le/src/posts/30-slow-start.md

 ### Gardening

 Robin did a lot of gardening work these last few weeks —  and I helped him here and there.
 I can already see that he is going to be the gardening-person out of us two.
 I do like it, but prefer the cooking-and-eating-the-veggies part.
 So far, we have a few strawberry and arugula plants on our terrace, six zucchini plants in the lower garden, 12 salads in the greenhouse.
-There are some more plants in France's garden that we are helping with as well. **ENDCHAR**
+There are some more plants in France's garden that we are helping with as well. --ENDCHAR--

 [^3]: Basically, you just need to use granola ingredients.